 The counseling internship is a field counseling experience supervised by a qualified counseling professional.
 Placement is at a site suitable to the counseling emphasis requirements and interests of the student and provides opportunities for the student to perform, under supervision, a variety of counseling activities that a professional counselor is expected to perform.
 University group supervision is conducted throughout a student's internship experience.
-Prerequisite: 690.
+Prerequisite: 660, 690.
+May be repeated for credit.
+Permission of instructor required.